MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/getting-through-the-shit-times.md

 Whether it's a trade, a hack, or something else, buying more right now is a bad idea.
 Take your time before purchasing more, and start much, much smaller.
 I promise you, you are **not missing out by not buying right now**.
 We are still *so early*.
 If you buy now, it will lead to more loss.
 Breath.
 Take your time.

+### Understand what happened

-### Understand what happened & how to prevent it from happening again
+Understand what happened and how to prevent it from happening again.

 Don't do this until you are ready.
 You are angry and full of pain right now.
 You will get past it, and when you aren't as angry or hurt, that is when you are ready to learn from it.
 Then and only then you should should learn from it to make sure it doesn't happen again and you can start experimenting with crypto again.

-### Understand that feeling anger, sadness & hopelessness is normal
+Understand that feeling anger, sadness & hopelessness is normal

 Like I said earlier, we've been there.
 Writing this now, I can remember the darkness and horrid feeling in my stomach.
 I remember the anger at myself, at others.
 I remember the embarrassment.
 I wanted it to go away and I didn't care how.